codex-academy/SortAndSearch/assessments.md

 ## Formative assessment 3

-Create a useable LinkedList Object that is using `Node` objects and not Javascript built in Lists at all.
+Create a useable LinkedList Object that is using `Node` objects and not JavaScript built in Lists at all.
 It should have `add`, `length`, `next`, `first` and `last` functions.

 Add search functionality to your LinkedList.

 ## Formative assessment 4

-Create your own `Queue` Object (constructor function) that wraps a Javascript list object.
+Create your own `Queue` Object (constructor function) that wraps a JavaScript list object.
 It should have to two methods `enqueue` and `dequeue`.
 The `enqueue` method should put an item unto the queue.
 And the `dequeue` method should remove and return the item in front of the queue.
 Your object should have a `length` function that returns the length our the queue.

 ## Formative assessment 5